XindiShang/ZerotoHero/Dev-Notes/dev-bugs.md

 fix: use `display: block` or `display: inline-block` to make the span a block element, then use `width: 100%` to give it a width of 100% of its parent.

+### 6. Tailwind CSS class precedence
+problem: Tailwind sets the precedence by the order in which it adds classes to the CSS that's generated after scanning for utility-classes in your code.
+The order of the items in the `class` string will not make a difference.

+fix: add a bang to the front of the class name to give it a higher precedence, e.g. `!text-red-500`

 ## `T3`